-Within the CVL process the Insolvency Practitioner has a duty to investigate the conduct of the director throughout their role.
-This investigation is to ensure they have not been involved in any wrongful trading which in turn has caused the insolvency of the company.
-If something is found during these investigations that may be questionable then the details are reported to R3 who will decide if further investigations are required.
+As part of the Creditors’ Voluntary Liquidation process, we have a duty to investigate the conduct of your directors.
+This is to check there’s been no wrongful trading which in turn has caused the insolvency of the company.
+If something is found during these investigations we are legally obliged to report it to R3 who will decide if any action should be taken.

 The result of a Creditors’ Voluntary Liquidation is your company’s striking off the Companies House register and a notification of its liquidation being placed in The Gazette.
 We’ll handle both these obligations for you.